transdigiware/gutenberg/packages/editor/src/components/rich-text/README.md

 *Optional.* By default, a line break will be inserted on <kbd>Enter</kbd>.
 If the editable field can contain multiple paragraphs, this property can be set to create new paragraphs on <kbd>Enter</kbd>.

-### `onInsertAfter( value: String ): Function`
+### `onSplit( value: String ): Function`

-*Optional.* Called when the content can be split, where `value` is the content being split off and to be inserted after the `RichText` element.
-Here you can create, for example, a new block with that content, and insert it after the current block.
+*Optional.* Called when the content can be split, where `value` is a priece of content being split off.
+Here you should create a new block with that content and return it.
+Note that you also need to provide `onReplace` in order for this to take any effect.

-### `onPasteBlocks( blocks: Array<Object> ): Function`

-*Optional.* Called when `RichText` receives pasted content that can be represented as blocks.
-If suitable, you can insert the pasted blocks after the current block.
-Note that `onInsertAfter` needs to be defined for this to take any effect.

 ### `onReplace( blocks: Array ): Function`

-*Optional.* Called when the `RichText` instance is empty and it can be replaced with the given blocks.
+*Optional.* Called when the `RichText` instance can be replaced with the given blocks.

 ### `onMerge( forward: Boolean ): Function`